conradakunga/Blog/_posts/2025-02-15-frozen-collections.md

 We can see here that **if we change the original collection, the read-only collection returned by `AsReadOnly` updates accordingly**, so this does not solve our problem.

-For this we can turn to the [ToFrozenSet](https://learn.microsoft.com/en-us/dotnet/api/system.collections.frozen.frozenset.tofrozenset?view=net-9.0) method.
+For this, we can use the [ToFrozenSet](https://learn.microsoft.com/en-us/dotnet/api/system.collections.frozen.frozenset.tofrozenset?view=net-9.0) method.

 The code looks like this: